Saidgarnit/SOC/README.md

 ---

-*Built at ENSIASD Casablanca — Sécurité IT & Confiance Numérique · 2025–2026*
+*Built at Netdefender Casablanca — Sécurité IT & Confiance Numérique · 2025–2026*